Senator Voinovich tours Cincinnati Riverfront Park construction site, pledges additional support

 Senator George V. Voinovich (R-OH), visited the Cincinnati Riverfront Park (CRP) construction site to observe the progress being made on phase one of the 45-acre park.
 Once complete, the riverfront park is expected to attract millions of visitors to downtown Cincinnati and serve as a welcome mat to the region.

-During Senator Voinovich's visit Park Board officials discussed the need for an additional $6.5 million of Federal support, and requested Federal authorization for the project be increased from $30 million to $80 million.
-The request would be split between $40 million in Federal and $40 million in non-Federal dollars.
+During Senator Voinovich’s visit Park Board officials discussed the need for an additional $6.5 million of Federal support, and requested Federal authorization for the project be increased from $30 million to $80 million that would be split up between $40 million in Federal and $40 million in non-Federal dollars.

 “We were most gratified at the senator’s enthusiastic response to our Phase I park construction, which is on budget and on-time for a Spring, 2011 opening,” said Cincinnati Parks Director Willie F. Carden Jr. “The senator also reiterated his support for our current efforts to receive an additional $6.5 million in Federal dollars along with the expansion of the Federal authorization.”